Skip to main content

 5 mentions Positive Neutral Negative

-• “It may look a little rough around the edges, it might not have the best design or graphics, but at its core is a great wrestling sim that is very different and very time-consuming.”
+• “It may look a little rough around the edges, and might not have the best design or graphics, but at its core, it is a great wrestling sim that is very different and very time-consuming.”

-• “By the same token, the text basis of the game may not be a graphic masterpiece, but if you have a little imagination, you can see it all in your head and it boosts an already-great game to a whole new level.”
+• “By the same token, the text-based nature of the game may not be a graphic masterpiece, but if you have a little imagination, you can see it all in your head, boosting an already great game to a whole new level.”

 • “The game doesn't run in full screen, and there's no graphics to speak of apart from some laughably poor pictures of wrestlers.”

-• “The game is a dry manager sim, so there's not much action of a graphic nature.”
+• “The game is a dry manager sim so not much action of a graphic nature.”

 • atmosphere